thanthese/rubiks/readme.md

 ### Why 2-gen?

-2-gen algorithms make that trade-off of longer algorithms for faster execution.
+2-gen algorithms make the trade-off of longer algorithms for faster execution.
 During a 2-gen algorithm, there's no need to rotate the cube or shift your grip.
 Additionally, they often make [finger tricks][tricks] that much easier.